simsimmal/hello_docker/README.md

 7. Install symfony4 in the source folder and adjust nginx configuration
 8. Change the welcome page to a site driven by the symfony framework.
 9. Setup caching with redis.

+## Hint

+When you are using vagrant, you have to connect to the VM with "vagrant ssh".
+Then open the path "/vagrant" and start from there.